electric-sql/pglite/docs/docs/api.md

 - `resultFields: Array<{ name: string, dataTypeID: number, parser: Function }>` <br/>
   Information about each result field including its name, Postgres type ID, and the parser function used to convert Postgres values to JavaScript format.

+### refreshArrayTypes

+`.refreshArrayTypes(): Promise<void>`

+Refresh the array types in the database.
+This is useful when you have added columns that contain array types (ie. array of enums) and need to update the internal array type cache.
+This is done automatically when the database is started, but can be called manually if needed.

 ##### Example

 ```ts